Meddy92-gif/E-commerce-Project/README.md

 - Integrate **customer retention models** using survival analysis.

 ---
-This project provides a foundational approach to customer analytics using retail data, aiding in data-driven decision-making for businesses.
+After significant technical enhancements, I hope this project will provide a foundational approach to customer analytics using retail data, aiding in data-driven business decision-making.